Native American Composer Apprentice Project

 This event is free and open to the public.

-We are deeply grateful for the support NACAP receives from the National Endowment for the Arts; The ASCAP Foundation Irving Caesar Fund; The Arizona Women’s Partnership; Santa Fe Natural Tobacco; The Lewis Prize for Music; The Densford Fund of Riverside Church; and in-kind support from Grand Canyon National Park Lodges Xanterra Travel Collection.
+We are deeply grateful for the support NACAP receives from the National Endowment for the Arts; The Native Arts and Cultures Foundation; The Arizona Commission on the Arts, which receives funding from the State of Arizona and the National Endowment for the Arts; The Arizona Women’s Partnership; The Lewis Prize for Music; The Densford Fund of Riverside Church; and in-kind support from Grand Canyon National Park Lodges Xanterra Travel Collection.

 Native American Composer Apprentice Project – NACAP